Manchester City vs Manchester United: Preview, Team News and Prediction

-Manchester City face a tough test at home as they play Manchester United in the derby.
+Manchester City face a tough test at home as they play Bournemouth.

 The Premier League is back and we continue the quest for the quad of PL’s.